 Since credit card issuers handle the death of a cardholder in different ways, it’s important to confirm the necessary steps with each issuer separately.
 Some issuers, such as Discover, verify the death on their own and cancel the account upon notification.

 Bank of America, on the other hand, will route you to their estate services department and assign you a case number and a specialist to review a copy of the death certificate you provide.
 The bank may request additional documents, such as a change of address or internal bank forms, depending on state law.
 On approval of these documents, account(s) may be opened and funds transferred to your account or disbursed per your instructions.
 You may even need to open an estate account.

 Family members aren’t responsible for a loved one’s credit card debt, except in the case of a joint account.

-Before you pay anything, ask the credit card company to submit a proof of claim for the estate, says John Caleb Tabler of Lau & Associates in Pennsylvania.
+Before you pay anything, ask the credit card company to submit a proof of claim for the estate, says John Caleb Tabler, associate attorney at Lau & Associates in Pennsylvania.

 As the personal representative, avoid paying bills for the deceased yourself, and never commingle your money with that of the estate.
 You have no obligation to personally pay any debt of the deceased unless you were already a responsible party on the account.

 “Any protection a personal representative may have individually goes away if they enter into an agreement to pay the debt of the deceased,” Tabler says.